zaritskylab/DM4ISL/README.md

 8. To evaluate predictions on a trained model use the RESULTS_ANALYSIS notebook.

 ## Acknowledgement
-Based on the MONAI framework found here: https://github.com/Project-MONAI/MONAI
+We used MONAI framework found here: https://github.com/Project-MONAI/MONAI